 “That sounds so simple,” Jane said.
-“How does it make you calm down?”
+“How does it work?”

 “Well, part of it is distraction.
-If you occupy your mind with counting and breathing, it doesn’t have time to freak out about the flashback.
-Human brains don’t really multitask that well.
+If you occupy your mind with counting and breathing, it doesn’t have time to freak out about other stuff.
+Human brains don’t really multitask very well.
 Also, doing some measured, regular breathing is very calming in general, so it can help bring your heart rate down.”

 “That sounds like something that could help during competitions,” Jane said.